Proportional representation: Fairness

-PR tries to resolve the unfairness of single-winner and winner-take-all systems such as plurality voting, where the largest parties typically receive an "unfair" seat bonus and smaller parties are disadvantaged, always under-represented, and on occasion win no representation at all (Duverger's law).
+PR is a replacement for unfair single-winner and winner-take-all systems such as plurality voting, where the largest parties typically receive an "unfair" seat bonus and smaller parties are disadvantaged, always under-represented, and on occasion win no representation at all (Duverger's law).
 Under FPTP, an established party in UK elections has been elected to majority government with as little as 33.7% of votes (in 2024); ten times on record since 1830, a UK government obtained the most seats while losing the popular vote to another party.
 In certain Canadian elections, majority governments have been formed by parties with the support of under 40 percent of votes cast (e.g., 2011 Canadian election, 2015 Canadian election).
 If turnout levels in the electorate are less than 60 percent, such outcomes allow a party to form a majority government by convincing as few as one quarter of the electorate to vote for it.

-That same situation can occur elsewhere as well.
-In the 2005 UK election, for example, the Labour Party under Tony Blair won a comfortable parliamentary majority with the votes of only 21.6 percent of the total electorate.
-Such misrepresentation has been criticized as "no longer a question of 'fairness' but of elementary rights of citizens".
+For example, in the 2005 UK election, the Labour Party won a parliamentary majority with the votes of only 21.6 percent of the total electorate, in part due to low voter turnout.

-However, some PR systems with a high electoral threshold, or other features that reduce proportionality, are not necessarily much fairer: in the 2002 Turkish general election, using an open-list list PR system with a 10 percent threshold, 46 percent of votes were wasted.
-The other 54 percent of the votes did receive fair level of representation, though.
+However, some PR systems reduce proportionality by having a high electoral threshold, so do not necessarily produce fairer results.
+The 2002 Turkish general election used an open-list list PR system with a 10 percent threshold and wasted 46 percent of votes cast.
+The other 54 percent of the votes did receive fair representation, though.

 Under first-past-the-post, a third or so of members are elected with less than half the votes cast in their district, the majority of voters in such districts not getting any local representation and, with no levelling seats being used, getting no representation entirely.